-Analysts continuously update the stock ratings of companies, so they’re always changing.
-This means that unlike an economic or earnings calendar, you won’t know ahead of time when the catalyst may occur.
+Analysts continuously update the stock ratings of companies, so they’re constantly changing.
+This means that, unlike an economic or earnings calendar, you won’t know when the catalyst may occur ahead of time.
 You can still review an upgrades and downgrades list for a comprehensive inventory of the most recent upgrades and downgrades.

 An upgrade and downgrade list will usually include a lot of information, which we’ll quickly go over.

-First, we have relatively straightforward information; the date, the stock symbol or ticker (the series of letters by which the company is identified on an exchange) and the name of the company.
+First, we have relatively straightforward information; the date, the stock symbol or ticker (the series of letters by which the company is identified on an exchange), and the company’s name.

 You’ll typically find two other pieces of information that may require a bit more explanation: the category and the analyst firm.
 The analyst firm is the firm from which the analysis is employed.
 The category is essential since it provides information on any changes to the stock’s rating.